 My Observations:

-The Sage dual boiler is one of the most popular dual boiler espresso coffee machines in the UK, and in a number of other countries, and from my experience with this machine, I’m truly not surprised.
-This is an awesome espresso machine for the money.
+The Sage dual boiler is one of the most popular dual boiler espresso machines in the UK, and in many other countries, and from my experience with this machine, I’m really not surprised.
+This is an amazing espresso machine for the money.

-In terms of performance, and particularly where temperature stability is anxious (obviously extremely important for espresso coffee) the Dual Boiler punches way, way above its weight.
+In terms of performance, and particularly where temperature stability is concerned (obviously very important for espresso) the Dual Boiler punches way, way above its weight.
 As with the ECM casa V the group may not be saturated group (meaning it’s one with the boiler, internally) technically speaking, it performs as if it were due to the way it’s designed.

 You have control over preinfusion power and preinfusion time, which is a rare amount of preinfusion control.
-The control you have over the brew temperature is likewise rare, a range of 10 degrees (86-96C) in 1-degree increments, and these two things (preinfusion control and temp control) make the dual boiler an an amazing machine for working with light roasted beans.
+The control you have over the brew temperature is also rare, a range of 10 degrees (86-96C) in 1-degree increments, and these two things (preinfusion control and temp control) make the dual boiler an amazing machine for working with lighter roasts.

-A number of people spend somewhere between four thousand to ten thousand pounds for machines that give enough control in these areas to get excellent effects with lighter roasts, with machines from the Decent Espresso machines, La Marzocco GS3, and Slayer, however even without any modding, the Sage Dual Boiler has the ability to work with light roasted coffee beans, and with an exceptionally simple totally reversible (virtually free) mod, you can use the water knob to control the pressure, for manual flow profiling!
+Many people spend somewhere between four thousand to ten thousand pounds for machines that give enough control in these areas to get great results with lighter roasts, with machines from the Decent Espresso machines, La Marzocco GS3, and Slayer, but even without any modding, the Sage Dual Boiler has the ability to work with light roasts, and with a very simple completely reversible (virtually free) mod, you can use the water knob to control the pressure, for manual flow profiling!

-I could go on and on about the Dual Boiler, but I already have done in my review post ;-), so if you want to learn more about it, see:
+I could go on and on about the Dual Boiler, but I already have done in my review post ;-), so if you want to find out more about it, see:

 Sage Dual Boiler Review